introduction-to-programming-g14/.github/README.md

  Then we are stating the emotions in a list like "Angry","sad","happy" etc.
  Next one is for opening webcam
  And capturing a real time image(that is we are not uploading a pre-existing one)
+ #### ABOUT USED LIBRARIES:
+ keras:  Keras allows you to define and train models easily, making it a popular choice for deep learning tasks.